 Thank you for your interest in working for the Charlottesville-Albemarle SPCA.
-As a nationally recognized No-Kill humane organization we are committed to making a positive difference everyday in the lives of the pets in our community.
-You have an opportunity of being apart of this exciting, positive, innovative, professional organization.
-We currently have the following positions open (listed below).
+As a nationally recognized organization, we are committed to making a positive difference in the lives of the animals in our community.
+You have the opportunity to become a part of this exciting, positive, innovative and professional organization.
+The open positions available are listed below.

 Animal Care Specialist – Part Time Position.
 Please apply using link above.
 For job description please click on “Animal Care Specialist”

 Front Desk Counselor – Full Time Position.
 Please apply using link above.
 For job description please click on “Front Desk Counselor”

 CASPCA Surgery Assistant – For job description please click on “CASPCA Surgery Assistant”

 Rummage Store Customer Service Representative – This is a part-time position.
 For job description please click on “Rummage Store Customer Service Representative”

 Customer Service – Front Desk Manager – For job description please click on “Customer Service – Front Desk Manager”